hyankov/robot_car/docs/README.md

 - Will drop 1.4-1.7V, or more (inefficiency)
 - Has a 5V jumper in place: jumper in - you provide 7.5V to the H-Bridge and it outputs 5V, otherwise you have to provide the 5V as logical input
 - You can provide PWM to the Enable pin, to control speed of the motor
+- Make sure you have a common ground with the Arduino

 Not sure if they regulate the voltage passed to the motors, I think not.
 So if you have a 3~6V motor, you'd probably want to pass no more than `6V + 1.4V` to the H-Bridge, which will drop the voltage down to 6V for the motor.